 The short answer is that web scraping is about extracting the data from one or more websites.
 While crawling is about finding or discovering URLs or links on the web.

-Usually in web data extraction projects you need to combine crawling and scraping.
-So you first crawl - or discover - the URLs, download the html files and then scrape the data from those files.
-Which means you extract data and do something with it, like store it in a database or further process it.
+Usually, in web data extraction projects, you need to combine crawling and scraping.
+So you first crawl - or discover - the URLs, download the HTML files, and then scrape the data from those files.
+This means you extract data and do something with it, like storing it in a database or further processing it.

 Going deeper, there's a big difference in the purpose of these two things and how they work.